UltipaDocs

 How is this different from COMMIT / ROLLBACK?

-• All buffered writes are discarded (same as ROLLBACK).
-Nothing from the stopped transaction is saved.
+• All uncommitted changes are discarded (same as ROLLBACK).

 Multi-Statement Transactions